-Building Self-Esteem in Children Who Are Blind or Visually Impaired
+Building Self-Esteem in Children Who Are Blind or Low Vision

 Self-esteem has a strong impact on all aspects of a person’s life.
-If your child has self-esteem he, in general, feels good about himself and his accomplishments.
+If your child has self-esteem, in general, feels good about themself and their accomplishments.
 Self-esteem provides a foundation for personal growth and development.
 Children with high levels of self-esteem are more likely to have confidence in their own judgment and be willing to

 - explore new ideas and activities,